 What does that mean?
 Too much calcium in these areas can make it harder to move.
 At the same time, other areas weaken because of the lack of needed calcium.
 If the vitamin K deficiency is severe, you might experience sharp pain and overall weaker skeletal system.

 Be on the lookout for any of these symptoms.
 While the majority of them aren’t serious, they serve as a warning, a signal that your health could be at risk.
-So, as soon as you notice a symptom, you should make an appointment with your doctor and request a check up for your vitamin K levels.
+So, as soon as you notice a symptom, you should make an appointment with your doctor and request a full check up.

 Once your doctor has performed a check-up, follow their instructions so that you can improve your condition and your quality of life.